roshini-ev/my-projects-from-100-days-of-code/README.md

 # 100 Days of Python – Learning Journey

-This repository contains Python projects I built while following the **"100 Days of Code: The Complete Python Pro Bootcamp"** on Udemy.
+This repository contains Python projects I built while following the "100 Days of Code: The Complete Python Pro Bootcamp" on Udemy.

-⚠️ Note:
+Note:
 Some earlier projects were lost and are not included here.
 Only the projects I still have access to are uploaded.

 All code was written by me as part of learning and practice.
-Project ideas are based on the Udemy course by Dr. Angela Yu.
+Project ideas are based on the Udemy course by Dr.Angela Yu.

 This repository is for educational and learning purposes.